Stand and Deliver

 - Save Our Students

-- Stay in the Kitchen: When parental permission is required (either for the summer course or the advanced classes), several of the female students face this argument from their parents.
-All of them manage to convince their parents otherwise.
+- Stay in the Kitchen: When parental permission is required (either for the summer course or the advanced classes), Claudia faces this argument from her mother.
+However, she manages to convince her mother otherwise.